qua-platform/quam-builder/quam_builder/architecture/quantum_dots/README.md

 #### 2. Ensure each channel has a base QUA operation (e.g., `half_max_square` for a short, 0.25V pulse)

-- Will be redundant in a future release
+- This will be redundant in a future release.

 - This has already been done in step 1.
 Notice the `operations` input has a default operation named `"half_max_square"`.

-- NOTE: GateSet.new_sequence() automatically updates the channel operations to include "half_max_square"; ensure that the config is generated, and the QM is opened only afterwards
+- NOTE: `GateSet.new_sequence()` automatically updates the channel operations to include `"half_max_square"`; ensure that the config is generated, and the QM is opened only afterwards.

 #### 3. Group channels into a channel dictionary

-- When creating this mapping, it is important to ensure that the string names used here match the string names in your QuAM machine

   ```python
   channels = {